blacklane/jvm-source-guidelines/README.md

 - Convert easily extractable functions with a single parameter to extension functions if appropriate
 - Replace multiple immediate setter function invocations with an `apply` block on the target
 - Replace multiple usages of a long-named variable with a `with` around it
-- In interfaces and abstract classes, use `val` properties with getters only for truly immutable data, otherwise declare a getter function
+- In interfaces and abstract classes, use `val` properties with getters only for truly immutable data.
+Otherwise, declare a getter function
 - Replace incorrectly converted delegated getter properties with functions if necessary
 - In case of performance concerns, add `lazy` delegation if appropriate
 - Use function expressions for one-line functions